darthwalsh/ecma-335/docs/iii.1.1.1-numeric-data-types.md

       1. Assignment to a local (`stloc`) or argument (`starg`) whose type is declared to be a short integer type automatically truncates to the size specified for the local or argument.

-      2. Loading from a local (`ldloc`) or argument (`ldarg`) whose type is declared to be a short signed integer type automatically sign extends
+      2. Loading from a local (`ldloc`) or argument (`ldarg`) whose type is declared to be a short signed integer type automatically sign extends.

       3. Calling a procedure with an argument that is a short integer type is equivalent to assignment to the argument value, so it truncates.